More than 200 bodies found at indigenous school in Canada | ExBulletin

 Casimir said the deaths are believed to be undocumented, though a local museum archivist is working with the British Royal Columbia Museum to see if data on the deaths can be found.

-The Tk’emlups community leadership “accepts their responsibility to care for these missing children,” Casimir said.
+The Tkemlups community leadership acknowledges their responsibility to care for these missing children, Casimir said.

 Access to the latest technology allows for a real account of missing children and hopefully it will bring some peace and closure to those lost lives, she said in the announcement.

-Casimir said gang officials are informing community members and surrounding communities that they had children attending school.
+Casimir said officials are informing community members and surrounding communities that had children attending school.

-The First Nations Health Authority called the waste discovery “extremely painful” and said in an online post that “it will have a significant impact on the Tk’emlúps community and the communities served by this residential school”.
+The First Nations Health Authority called the discovery of the children extremely painful and said in an online post that it would have a significant impact on the Tkemlps community and the communities served by this residential school.

-The authority’s director general, Richard Jock, said the discovery “illustrates the detrimental and lasting effects that the school housing system continues to have on First Nations people, their families and communities.”
+The director general of the authority, Richard Jock, said the discovery illustrates the detrimental and enduring impacts the school housing system continues to have on First Nations people, their families and communities.

 Nicole Schabus, a law professor at Thompson Rivers University, said each of her first-year law students at Kamloops University spends at least one day at the former residential school talking to survivors about the conditions they had gone through.

-She said she did not hear survivors talk about a marked grave area, “but everyone talks about children who did not reach it”.
+She said she had not heard the survivors talk about an unmarked grave area, but everyone is talking about the children who failed.

+Australia also apologized for the so-called Stolen Generations of thousands of Aborigines forcibly taken from their families as children under assimilation policies that lasted from 1910 to 1970.

+Canada offered those who were taken from their families compensation for the years they attended residential schools.
+The offer was part of a court settlement.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online